 - add a little more olive oil to the pan and add in the sliced mushrooms and saute until soft

-- Add all but 2 ounces of marsala wine wine to pan to deglaze the pan, allow alcohol to cook off for a minute then add the chicken stock, pinch of sage, pinch of black pepper and place chicken breasts back into the pan.
+- Add all but 2 ounces of marsala wine to deglaze the pan, allow alcohol to cook off for a minute then add the chicken stock, sage, and black pepper.
+Then place chicken breasts back into the pan.

 - reduce heat and continue to cook while sauce is reducing.

 - once sauce has started to reduce add in cream and mix well.